Stay ahead of the outbreak curve

 Beacon can help detect and monitor disease outbreaks before they become epidemics.

-Prehospital emergency care serves as the frontline defense for any public health system.
+Prehospital emergency care serves as the frontline defense against infectious disease outbreak in any public health system.

 In cases of severe cholera, patients can die in as little as four hours.
 Without reliable access to basic care and transport, the majority of preventable cholera deaths will occur before patients arrive at the hospital.